TealsHipHealz/CrashPreventer/README.md

-# BOPLiquidFix
+# CrashPreventer
-Prevent player from crashing server when using BOP fluids in coke ovens in Infinity 2.6.0
+Prevent player from crashing server when putting modded items items where it should not be in Infinity 2.6.0